List of Northern Ireland–related topics

 This is a list of articles related to Northern Ireland.
 For a list of topics related to the island of Ireland, see the list of Ireland-related topics; for a list of topics related to the United Kingdom, see the Outline of the United Kingdom.

-This is a list of Northern Ireland–related topics. is a part of the United Kingdom in the north-east of the island of Ireland.
-It is variously described as a country, province or region of the UK, amongst other terms.
+This is a list of Northern Ireland–related topics.
+Northern Ireland is a part of the United Kingdom in the north-east of the island of Ireland.
 The following list of topics relating to Northern Ireland are grouped alphabetically.